PersonalRec/PersonalRec/README.md

 ● **Korea Institute of Science and Technology** — Research Assistant, M.Sc.
 (2016 – 2017)

-In 2019, KIST ranked as the 13th most innovative research institution in the world [link].

 1. Used Arduino, C++, and Python for lab automation and sensor signal processing.
 2. Set up and calibrated laboratory equipment.
 3. Researched graphene-based nanomaterials and electronics for sensing applications.

-## Additional Education

-● **Stanford School of Engineering, CS336 Language Modeling from Scratch** (2026 - ongoing)

-Practical and theoretical course on LLM architectures, modern approaches, pretraining, GPU/TPU architectures, etc.

-● **Andrej Karpathy's course, Neural Networks Zero to Hero** (2025)

-Practical course on language modeling covering topics from simple bi-gram models, embeddings, and tokenizers to reproducing GPT-2/3 architecture from scratch.

-● **Neural networks and computer vision from Samsung** (2024)

-Practical and theoretical course on neural network architectures (LeNet, AlexNet, GoogleNet, ResNet, etc.) using PyTorch for computer vision applications.

-● **Short practical courses from Deeplearning.ai** (2023)

-LangChain Chat with Your Data, LangChain for LLM Application Development, Vector Databases: from Embeddings to Applications, Understanding and Applying Text Embeddings, Large Language Models with Semantic Search, Building Systems with the ChatGPT API, ChatGPT Prompt Engineering for Developers, etc.

-● **Generative AI with Large Language Models, Deeplearning.ai and AWS** (2023)

-A theoretical and practical course covering best practices for LLM pipelines, fine-tuning techniques, prompt engineering, and more.

-● **Large Language Models: Application through Production, Databricks** (2023)

-A hands-on course on LLM pipelines, LangChain, fine-tuning, and prompt engineering.

-● **Tripleten — Data Science Professional Training** (2021)

-A 9-month intensive bootcamp (20h/week) covering SQL, API calls, data mining, cleaning, and deep learning with TensorFlow.
-Completed 15+ real-life projects on tabular data, time-series forecasting, and NLP.

-● **Practicum in mathematics and Python, online learning course** (2015)

-Python for math, OOP, Pandas, NumPy, visualization with Matplotlib, Seaborn, and Plotly.

-● **Introduction to Python, Microsoft edX course** (2015)

-● **"Shag" private programming school, Ukraine** (2011)

-C++, OOP, computer hardware, network structure, and protocols.

 ## Classical Education
 ● Ph.D. in Nanoelectronics, TU Berlin, Germany (2017 – 2022)